 While many investors opt for investing in their local area, those with a little more ambition recognise the importance of investigating all of the options, whether they are near or far from home.

-In this guide, we’re going to explore one of the most exciting parts of the United Kingdom for investors.
-We’re going to tell you the best reasons for investing in Bradford.
+In this guide we’re going to explore a city in one of the most exciting regions of the United Kingdom – a region expected by experts Savills to see 21.6% capital growth over the next 5 years.
+We’re going to tell you the best reasons for investing in the Yorkshire city of Bradford.

 Bradford at a glance

-Situated in the foothills of the Pennines, Bradford is part of the United Kingdom’s fourth largest urban area – the West Yorkshire Urban Area – and has a population of over 530,000.
-The city enjoys an excellent location just 16 miles from Leeds, and possesses extremely good links to the rest of the major northern cities, as well as easy access to the M1 motorway.
+Situated in the foothills of the Pennines, Bradford forms part of the West Yorkshire Urban Area, the United Kingdom’s fourth largest urban area – and contains a population of over 530,000.
+The city enjoys a location just 16 miles from Leeds, and possesses extremely good links to the rest of the major northern cities, as well as easy access to the M1 motorway.

 Steeped in heritage and culture, Bradford offers residents a selection of architectural delights, from the old industrial quarter of Little Germany to the UNESCO World Heritage Site of Saltaire – a wonderfully preserved Victorian village.
 Bradford is also the first ever UNESCO City of Film in the world, proving this city not only has a cultural past, but a cultural future too.